cosc2336-ds-alg/assg03/README.md

-When you are satisfied with your work and you can compile and pass the first set of tests, you should commit your changes and push them to the repository using the `feedback` branch, and then document with a pull request and merge the changes to the main branch.
+When you are satisfied with your work and you can compile and pass the first set of tests, you should commit your changes and push them to the `Feedback` pull request of your class repository.

 ## Task 2: Implement Array Based `LargeInteger` Constructor